tmccarthy/ausvotes/docs/reports/exhaustedvotes/index.md

 At the 2016 Federal Election, group voting tickets were abolished, and voters were required to express their own preferences.
 They were told to number at least 6 squares above the line, or at least 12 below the line (actual formality requirements were less strict, see [the report on saved ballots](../savedballots)).
-Since the vast majority of ballots did not express a preference for every candidate, exhaustion became a much more common occurrence.
+Since the vast majority of ballots did not express a preference for every candidate, exhaustion became much more common.

 #### Exhausted ballots vs exhausted votes